-(1) Playground equipment and surfacing used by an early learning provider must comply with applicable CPSC's guidelines at time of installation including, but not limited to, installing, arranging, designing, constructing, and maintaining outdoor play equipment and surfacing:

-(a) Climbing play equipment must not be placed on or above concrete, asphalt, packed soil, lumber, or similar hard surfaces;

-(b) The ground under swings and play equipment must be covered by shock absorbing materials.
-(Grass alone is not an acceptable) such as: Weight #6
+- (1) An early learning provider must visually inspect outdoor play equipment daily prior to use by children to: - (a) Ensure it is properly maintained and safe, and - (b) Ensure unsafe equipment is removed or made inaccessible to children.
+Weight #6-[MOVE TO 0145] - (2) (1) Playground equipment and surfacing used by an early learning provider must comply with applicable CPSC's guidelines at time of installation including, for playground equipment as now or hereafter amended including, but not limited to [ALS3], installing, arranging, designing, constructing, and maintaining outdoor play equipment and surfacing.: - (a) Climbing play equipment must not be placed on or above concrete, asphalt, packed soil, lumber, or similar hard surfaces; - (b) The ground under swings and play equipment must be covered by a shock absorbing materials -(grass alone is not an acceptable) such as: ground cover material under swings or other play equipment.

-(i) Pea gravel at least nine inches deep;

-(ii) Playground wood chips at least nine inches deep;

-(iii) Shredded recycled rubber at least six inches deep; or

-(iv) A material that has a certificate of compliance, label, or documentation stating it meets ASTM standards F1292-13 and F2223-10 as now or hereafter amended.
-Weight #6

-(2) Permanently anchored outdoor play equipment must not be placed over septic tank areas or drain fields, and must be installed according to the manufacturer's directions.
-Weight #6

-(3) Handmade playground equipment must be maintained for safety or removed when no longer safe.
-Prior to construction of new handmade playground equipment, the provider must notify the department and have plans and materials list available on request Weight #6

-(4) Bouncing equipment including, but not limited to, trampolines, rebounders and inflatable equipment must be inaccessible and locked.
+Weight #6 - (i) Pea gravel at least nine inches deep; - (ii) Playground wood chips at least nine inches deep; - (iii) Shredded recycled rubber at least six inches deep; or - (iv) A material that has a certificate of compliance, label, or documentation stating it meets ASTM standards F1292-13 and F2223-10 as now or hereafter amended.
+Weight $\#{6\text{[AL54]}}$ - (3) An early learning provider must comply with the standards in the CPSC's guidelines including, but not limited to installing, arranging, designing, constructing, and maintaining outdoor play equipment.
+Weight #6 - (4(3) Permanently anchored outdoor play equipment must not be placed over septic tank areas or drain fields, and must be installed according to the manufacturer's directions.
+Weight #6 - (5) Handmade playground equipment must be maintained for safety or removed when no longer safe.
+The department must review and approve Providers must submit construction plans and a list of materials to be used to construct handmade playground equipment to the department before prior to constructiong begins new handmade playground equipment.
+Weight #6 - (4) Handmade playground equipment must be maintained for safety or removed when no longer safe.
+Prior to construction of new handmade playground equipment, the provider must notify the department and have plans and materials list available on request. approve construction plans and a list of materials to be used to construct handmade playground equipment before construction begins.
+Weight #6 (6) Bouncing equipment including, but not limited to, trampolines, rebounders and inflatable equipment must be inaccessible and not in early learning program space.
 This requirement does not apply to bounce balls designed to be used by children individually.
 Weight #7

+(5) Bouncing equipment including, but not limited to, trampolines, rebounders and inflatable equipment must be inaccessible and locked.
+This requirement does not apply to bounce balls designed to be used by children individually.
+Weight #7

-Weather conditions and outdoor requirements.
+170-300-0147- Consensus Reached Weather conditions and outdoor requirements.